UK 2021 VAT on ecommerce B2C imports

 - If an online marketplace (OMP) ‘facilitated’ an import sale not exceeding £135, it becomes responsible for charging and reporting VAT.
 For any OMP facilitated sale of any value made by non-UK sellers where the goods where already in the UK, the OMP is also be responsible for the VAT obligations.

-These import VAT reforms only cover Great Britain (GB) – the UK minus Northern Ireland.
+* These import VAT reforms only cover Great Britain (GB) – that is the United Kingdom mainland minus Northern Ireland.
 See the Northern Ireland VAT regime after Brexit.

 1. Goods located outside the UK at time of sale